ataraxie/e4-framework/README.md

 ### Components of a test package

 Each test package has a set of components that have certain purposes.
-All sources for a test package live in `de.scandio.e4.testpackages` in `src/main/kotlin/` and `src/test/kotlin/`.
+All sources for a test package live in `de.scandio.e4.testpackages` in `src/main/kotlin/testpackages/<testpackage_name>`.

 #### TestPackage declarator